Note: a portable Mac will not wake unless connected to a power source. Click here for more details.

 - Click Sleep.

 Turn your attention to Screens and attempt to connect to the Mac.
-If the Mac doesn’t wake, and the above mentioned hard disk setting was enabled for this connection attempt, go back and disable this feature, then try connecting again.
+If the Mac doesn’t wake, and Put hard disks to sleep when possible was enabled for this connection attempt, go back and disable this feature, then try connecting again.

 If the Mac doesn't wake and the connection fails: